 But they followed God by faith into the unknown.
 They toiled and suffered greatly on their journey through life, upon the path God had chosen for them.
 Because of that firm faith in God and His promises, they reaped a bountiful harvest greater than most who have walked this earth.
-Their rewards are great because of their faith in action.
-Because they put their own desires behind them.
+Their rewards are great because their faith in action was great.
+Because they put their own desires behind them and put God first.

 They turned from their dreams and instead of being like everyone else, they denied themselves their selfish wants and followed God’s plan.
 They looked forward to the future God had for them.